nerves-networking/mdns_lite/README.md

   ]
 ```

-(Note that the configuration changed from v0.2 to v0.3, eliminating a superflous map.)
+(Note that the configuration changed from v0.2 to v0.3, eliminating a superfluous map.)

 The values of `host` and `ttl` will be used in the construction of mDNS (DNS) responses.